Easy Refrigerator Pickled Beets

 - onion (red, yellow, white, etc)

-- Optional spices; whole cloves, bay leaves, peppercorn, cinnamon stick, red pepper flakes, mustard seed, allspice, etc
+- Optional spices; pickling spice, whole cloves, bay leaves, peppercorn, cinnamon sticks, red pepper flakes, mustard seed, allspice, etc. Or any funky spices you want to try out!

 How to make Quick Refrigerator Pickled Beets